drublic/Sass-Mixins/docs/box-sizing.md

-# An awesome SASS-mixin for box-sizing
+# An awesome Sass-mixin for box-sizing

 This mixin generates cross-browser-compatible `box-sizing` output.